orsonteodoro/gcf2/README.md

 21. Run `./gen_pkg_lists.sh`
 22. `emerge -ve @world`

-Steps 16 and 21 are optional if no new packages were added.
-It is a good idea to run `gen_pkg_lists.sh` before each `emerge -ve @world` or after a full update with `emerge -vuDN @world`.  `gen_pkg_lists.sh` is only useful after a new package is installed.

 Step 2-4 again is to minimize temporarly blocks and rollbacks, and to insure that all installed packages are capable of being installed to weed out bad poor quality ebuilds.

-Steps 14-17 should only be used after emerging @world with clang installed, corresponding to step 13.

 Step 6 is to make an unCFIed backup of the @system set in /bak before breaking it with CFI violations that will likely cause an interruption in the build